 Deciding to self build is a great way to create a home tailored to your specific lifestyle and requirements.
-Self building also provides the opportunity to to create a low-maintenance home that will change with you as your needs change.
-It can also give you scope to design in energy efficient features from the outset.
+Self building also provides the opportunity to to create a low-maintenance home designed to change with you as your needs change.
+It can also give you scope to design in energy efficient, money saving features from the outset.
 Enticingly, most self builders typically make 25% profit on their investment.

 There are numerous self build routes available and the one you choose should depend on how much spare time you have, your budget and your skillset — from building your house on a DIY basis or acting as your own project manager to a completely hands-off approach through a package supplier.

 Regardless of the route you take, the self build process requires careful thought and plenty of planning and you will need to make key decisions even before any building work begins.

 What is Self Build?